kevrocks67/Music-Automation-MPD/README.md

 \* 0	\*\*\*	kevin	/bin/bash /etc/cron.d/cleanPlaylists.sh \>/dev/null 2>&1
 '''
 7. Test it out and make adjustments as needed to the crontab timing for addPlaylistMPD.sh.

+8. (Optional) Start the mpcGUI.py program if you want a simple interface for playing, pausing or moving to the next or previous track.